eyeofhorus4/msgdp/CONTRIBUTING.rst

 Here are a few guidelines to get you started:

 - Try to limit each pull request to one change only.
-- To run the test suite, all you need is a recent tox_.
-  It will ensure the test suite runs with all dependencies against all Python versions just as it will on `Travis CI`_.
-  If you lack some Python version, you can can always limit the environments like ``tox -e py27,py35`` (in that case you may want to look into pyenv_ that makes it very easy to install many different Python versions in parallel).
-- Make sure your changes pass our CI.
-  You won't get any feedback until it's green unless you ask for it.
 - If your change is noteworthy, add an entry to the changelog_.
   Use present tense, semantic newlines, and add link to your pull request.
 - No contribution is too small; please submit as many fixes for typos and grammar bloopers as you can!
 - Don’t break `backward compatibility`_.
-- *Always* add tests and docs for your code.
+- *Always* add docs for your code.
-  This is a hard rule; patches with missing tests or documentation won’t be merged.
+  This is a hard rule; patches with missing documentation won’t be merged.
-- Write `good test docstrings`_.
 - Obey `PEP 8`_ and `PEP 257CODE`_.
 - If you address review feedback, make sure to bump the pull request.
   Maintainers don’t receive notifications if you push new commits.